 Over time and in light of our business strategy, we have sought to develop a compensation philosophy that both supports and is consistent with our risk-management practices, and that helps to ensure that our compensation programs align our executives and employees with the long-term interests of our shareholders.
 To support our mission to seek to be the best underwriter, our strategy is to operate an integrated system to match well-structured risk and efficient capital.
 We believe that operating our business as an integrated system enables us to pursue three competitive advantages: superior customer relationships, superior risk selection and superior capital management.
 Accordingly, we rely on a teambased approach to lead, manage, and operate the Company.
-As a result, our senior executive officers generally have responsibilities not only relating to their respective business units or functions, but also in developing, implementing, and monitoring our overall strategic plan, maintaining and enhancing our operations and resources, identifying, analyzing, responding to, and managing various risks impacting the Company from time to time, and developing and addressing our policy, talent, and leadership needs on a Company-wide basis.
-Our compensation philosophy therefore seeks to reinforce and reward this team-based culture and approach by incentivizing our Named Executive Officers through pay practices based overall success of the Company, rather than that of individual business units or functions.
+As a result, our senior executive officers based approach to lead, manage, and operate the Company.
+As a result, our senior executive onicers generally have responsibilities not only relating to their respective business units or functions, but also in developing, implementing, and monitoring our overall strategic plan, maintaining and enhancing our operations and resources, identifying, analyzing, responding to, and managing various risks impacting the Company from time to time, and developing and addressing our policy, talent, and leadership needs on a Company-wide basis.
+Our compensation philosophy therefore seeks to reinforce and reward this teambased culture and approach by incentivizing our Named Executive Officers through pay practices based substantially on the overall success of the Company, rather than that of individual business units or functions.
 Furthermore, our compensation philosophy seeks to ensure the operational and financial consistency of our Company over the market cycles and earnings volatility that characterize our industry.
 For a discussion of the application of our compensation philosophy to our performance-based annual incentive bonus, see "-Principal Components of Compensation-Performance-Based Annual Incentive Bonus" below.

-The key principles of our executive compensation philosophy are
+The key principles of our executive compensation philosophy are:

-- Aligning shareholder and executive interests through significant share ownership and retention requirements for all of our senior management, including each of our Named Executive Officers - Fostering performance-based compensation by holding a meaningful portion of pay at risk through our performance-based annual incentive bonus and our long-term equity program; and - Encouraging a team structure that supports our strategy of operating through an integrated system and rewarding team success that has a positive impact on business results.
+- Aligning shareholder and executive interests through significant share ownership and retention requirements for all of our senior management, including each of our Named Executive Officers; - Fostering performance-based compensation by holding a meaningful portion of pay at risk through our performance-based annual incentive bonus and our long-term equity program; and - Encouraging a team structure that supports our strategy of operating through an integrated system and rewarding team success that has a positive impact on business results.